anonymous-repo1/misdetect/README.md

 > Mislabel distribution, i.e., the mislabel injection methods.
 We provide two types of mislabel injection method——Random injection and Equal injection.More specifically, given an expected proportion (say 20%) of mislabeled instances, random injection randomly selects 20% instances from the dataset and flips each of them to a random label differ- ent from the ground truth.
 Equal injection instead flips the same number of instances in each class.
 >> --mis_distribution [mislabel_distribution]

-For example, if you want to select a dataset with Random mislabel injection method, you can use `--mislabel_distribution random`.
+For example, if you want to select a dataset with Random mislabel injection method, you can use `--mislabel_distribution equal`.

 > Dataset, i.e., specify the dataset you want to conduct the experiment on.
 We provide a total of 15 different datasets, as showns in tha <a href = "#-table_dataset">table_datasets</a> above, We evaluate our approach on 15 real-world image and tabular datasets from diverse domains.
 The size of the datasets varies from the magnitude of 102 to 106.
 The number of classes in each dataset ranges from 2 to 100.